What is MAKOplasty on the knee?

 MAKOplasty on the knee is a surgical procedure and a robotic-assisted alternative to total knee replacement.
 As with anterior hip replacements, Dr. Craig Mines is one of the few orthopedic surgeons in Georgia offering this innovative and successful surgical approach.

 Treat your knees like you would any other part of your body when you know it’s calling for help.
-Talk to us about MAKOplasty and we’ll get you moving and shaking again like the good ol’ days.
+Talk to us about MAKOplasty knee replacement and we’ll get you moving and shaking again like the good ol’ days.

 Generally for those with severe cases of osteoarthritis, even those with limited joint damage can now be successfully treated with MAKOplasty total knee replacement or a partial knee replacement.